 Prior to this year, the results of a mammogram read in Texas were straightforward and placed into 6 categories designated by the Breast Imaging-Reporting and Data System (BI-RADS).

-In late 2011, a new variable entered into the equation when the Texas legislature passed House Bill 2102 requiring that mammography providers (usually radiologists) notify all women with dense breast tissue that their results are not as accurate as those of women with less dense breasts.
 Simply speaking, denser breast tissue means you have a higher chance that cancer will be missed by mammography.
 It does not mean you have a higher chance of dying from breast cancer.
 Unfortunately, the new mammography law did not provide any guidelines for primary care doctors to use if your breasts are dense.